-- An OBD2 connector, and
+- An OBD2 connector

 - A note or sticker under the hood that states it is “OBD2 Compliant”

-Syncing an ELD With an OBD2 ECMs
+Syncing ELD With OBD2 ECMs

 ELDs must be integrally synchronized with the vehicle’s engine computer module (ECM).
 The ECM communicates with other parts of a vehicle for optimal performance.
 It also issues fault codes when something is wrong, deploys the airbags, assesses whether the weight in the passenger seat warrants an airbag, and more.
 However, light and medium-duty vehicles have their own set of protocols for on-board Diagnostics (OBD-II), and there are many ELD providers that don’t support those protocols.